Reverse Transfer Program

 What if have a hold on my record at my former NCCC?

-Any holds at the NCCC will be upheld and any transcript holds at the university when the transcript data is pulled will be upheld.
+Any holds at the NCCC will be upheld.

 Can the community college contact me to inform me of what courses I am missing to get the associate degree?